jullienthur/jullienthur.github.io/docs/projects.md

 ### Project Overview

 Designed and fabricated a custom semi-submersible water pump tailored for low-flow applications.
-Conceived as a practical design exercise in Geometric Dimensioning and Tolerancing (GD&T), the primary objective was to ensure complete electronic isolation from the fluid while maximizing output.
+Conceived as a practical design exercise in Geometric Dimensioning and Tolerancing (GD&T), the primary objective was to ensure complete electronic isolation from the fluid while maximizing output.'

 Through multiple physical iterations, our team successfully increased the flow rate from a baseline objective of 1 GPM up to **2.5 GPM**.

 ### Design & Engineering